kecleveland/kecleveland/README.md

-### Hi there 👋 I'm Keaunna, a ux researcher, developer, and tech enthusiast.
+### Hi there! 👋 👋
+I'm Keaunna, a ux researcher, developer, and tech enthusiast.
 Here's what I've been working on:

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ... utilities in Python to support my master's thesis on reactions to deep fake technology on social media.
 - 🌱 I’m currently learning ... sentiment analysis in Python with NLTK.